howtographql/howtographql/src/pages/tutorials/frontend/react-apollo/5-authentication.md

 `createUser` and `signinUser` are two regular GraphQL mutations that you can use in the same way as you did with the `createLink` mutation from before.

-Open `Login.js` and add the following two definitions to the bottom of the file:
+Open `Login.js` and add the following two definitions to the bottom of the file, also replacing the current `export Login` statement:

 ```js
 const CREATE_USER_MUTATION = gql`